What is an Ogden school partnership?

 The school partnership programme provides funding and support for schools over a period of five years.
 Partnerships can include both secondary and primary schools.
 The funding is held by the designated hub school however all members of the partnership should share the workload of organising partnership activities and all schools should be able to access the funded activities.

 A partnership can apply for up to £2,500 per academic year for the first three years and £1,000 in the fourth year for activities to enhance the teaching and learning of physics.
-The partnership co-ordinator at the hub school can apply for a Partnership Teacher Fellowship in the first year of the partnership to help establish the partnership and initial programme of events.
-In addition to this, The Ogden Trust provides CPD and resources for all schools in the partnership.
+In the first year of the partnership, a Partnership Teacher Fellowship is available to the co-ordinator at the hub school (in agreement with the headteacher).
+We strongly encourage schools to take advantage of this fellowship opportunity to help establish the partnership and initial programme of events.
+In addition to this, the Ogden Trust provides CPD and resources for all schools in the partnership.
 In the fifth year, partnerships continue to access support and coaching, including Phizzi Forward to support the use of Phizzi CPD resources and curriculum mapping.

 What can a partnership spend its funding on?